martagrz/martagrz.github.io/content/authors/admin/_index.md

 ---
-I am a researcher at the intersection of economics and machine learning / AI, specialising in computational economics, behavioural economics, and data-driven modelling of decision-making processes.
-My work focuses on combining economic theory and methods with reinforcement learning, agent-based models (ABMs), and deep learning to understand economic behaviour across markets, finance, and macroeconomics.
+I am a researcher at the intersection of economics and machine learning/AI, specialising in computational and behavioural economics, with a focus on data-driven models of decision-making.
+My work combines economic theory with reinforcement learning, agent-based models, and deep learning to study behaviour in markets, finance, and macroeconomics.

 In March 2026, I will join Capula Investment Management as a Portfolio Research Scientist.
-I am also a College Teaching Associate in Economics at St John’s College, University of Cambridge (prev.
-College Assistant Professor) and I will join Lucy Cavendish College, University of Cambridge as a Bye-Fellow in Economics for the 2026–2027 academic year.
+I am also a College Teaching Associate in Economics at St John’s College, University of Cambridge (formerly College Assistant Professor) and I will join Lucy Cavendish College, University of Cambridge as a Bye-Fellow in Economics for the 2026–2027 academic year.

-I supervise dissertations for the MPhil in Economics and Data Science at the Faculty of Economics, University of Cambridge.
-I have prior experience in investment banking, as a machine learning researcher, and have founded VC-backed startups.
+I supervise dissertations for the MPhil in Economics and Data Science at the University of Cambridge.
+My background includes experience in investment banking and machine learning research, as well as founding venture-backed startups.
 I am also an angel investor.